Simperium/simperium-protocol/SYNCING.md

 - [cv](#indexchangeversion-cv) - requests changes since a given index change version
 - [c](#change-c) - send or receive a set of changes to perform on a bucket's objects
 - [h](#heartbeat-h) - send and receive a heartbeat to maintain idle connection
+- [index](#remote-index) - sent from server to client to request local client state
+- [log](#remote-log) - sent from server to client to start/stop logging

 ### Authorizing: init

 When a client is ready to connet to a user's bucket it sends the `init` command.
 The init command contains a JSON payload with the following key value pairs:

 - **clientid** : a string that identifies the simperium client.
 Example: **simperium-andriod-1.0**
 - **api** : the api version to use.
 Example: **1**